MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 ]
 ```

-This JSON is an example of a dictionary:
+This is an example of a dictionary:
 ```json
 {
   "isRunning": false,